digitalservice4germany/useid-architecture/research/device-switch/README.md

 ## Goal

 Many users still like to use their desktop computers to use governmental services.
 To identify with the BundesIdent app eID-Client they need to switch to the smartphone.
+The current solution requires the user to install a separate application on the desktop and pair their smartphone as a card reading device with the desktop app.
 The following flow describes an adapted identification flow including a device switch with the goal to allow the user to use an eService on one device (e.g. a desktop computer) while executing the identification on another device (e.g. the smartphone) with the eID-Client only running on the second device.